jamcowl/PORTMANTEAU-BOT/README.md

 2. Veto portmanteaux which contain slurs.

-### Portmanteau creation function
+**How are the portmanteaux constructed?**

-Here's a brief summary of its flow:
+Here's a brief summary of the procedure:

 1. Look for 3-letter strings in common - if found, stitch the words together over those.
 Otherwise, continue.